 Mom Tips on Potty training

-- Do not scold, shame, embarrass, threaten or punish your child during potty training or if they have an accident.
+- Do not scold, shame, embarrass, threaten or punish your child during potty training, even if he/she had an accident.
 You want them to have a good experience with the training.
 Please do not do this under any circumstances.
 If you need a breather, just step out of the room, take a deep breath, and then clean the mess.

-- Never strap your child to the potty or toilet.
-They should be able to get off it when they want and feel like.
+- Never tie your child to the potty or toilet.
+They should be able to get off it when they want and feel like it.

-- Finally, do not expect your child to be trained overnight.
+- Finally, your child will take a bit longer to train, this will not occur overnight.
 As I just stated above, follow your child’s lead, and watch for cues to see if he/she really is ready.

 Jump for Joy When Your Child Uses the Toilet